manwar/theweeklychallenge/content/blog/aws-bedrock.md

 <br>

-`Ollama` is an open-source tool designed to run large language models (LLMs) locally on your machine.
+`Ollama` is an open-source tool designed to run `Large Language Models (LLMs)` locally on your machine.

 It simplifies the process of downloading, managing, and interacting with models like `Llama 3`, `Mistral`, `Gemma` without requiring cloud services.